England Slalom Talent Pathway

 The England Slalom Talent Programme is divided into a tiered, progressive squad structure with three clearly defined levels, qualification criteria and aims:

 Slalom Schools – Inclusive training and development camps for athletes and club coaches, supporting exposure to various moving and white water venues and developing technical and coaching skills in athletes and club coaches.
-Primarily aimed at athletes that are J12/J13’s in Div 2 and J14’s in Div 1.
+Primarily aimed at athletes that are J12 in Div 3, J14 in Div 2, or a Junior in Div 1,

-Click on the links below for the Slalom Schools Programme Handbooks:
+Click on the link below for the Slalom Schools Programme Handbook:

 England Regional Development Squad (RDS) – Primarily supporting Junior 14-16 athletes, developing and preparing athletes to progress to the England National Talent Squad (ENTS).
 There are three Regional Development Squads; Southern, Central and Northern, each region supports up to 16 athletes.
 Each RDS has a full time coach who provides a programme of coaching through weekly and weekend training sessions at various venues throughout the UK.
 The RDS’s are selected in Winter and reviewed in Spring each year.

 England National Talent Squad (ENTS) – Supporting Juniors and U23 athletes to qualify onto GB teams and to make Junior and U23 World Championship finals.
-Up to 24 athletes from Olympic Classes will be selected with up to 8 places for U23 athletes (4 athletes in LV and up to 4 athletes in HPP).
+Up to 24 athletes from Olympic Classes will be selected with up to 8 places for U23 athletes (up to 4 athletes in LV and up to 4 athletes in HPP).

 The support that we can provide is finite and we are selective to ensure we offer appropriate programme places and development opportunities.
-Our philosophy is that by publishing and explaining our pathway, its aims, standards, expectations and associated development, we make it as easy as possible for everyone to understand why and how we make these hard decisions.
+Our philosophy is that by publishing and explaining our pathway, its aims, standards, expectations and associated development, we make it as easy as possible for everyone to understand why and how we make how we make squad qualification decisions.

-For information on bookings, payments and timetables please contact; Talent Operations Coordinator. [email protected]
+For information on bookings, payments and timetables please contact our Talent Operations Lead. [email protected]

 What it Takes to Progress